 What is the tourist flow and prices in November?

-Thus, in the first two weeks of November, the number of tourists is lower, which means that the main tourist attractions of the city are less crowded and there are fewer queues.
+Thus, in the first half of November the number of tourists is lower which means that the main tourist attractions in the city are less crowded and there are fewer queues to access.
 In addition, prices are somewhat cheaper compared to Christmas.

 However, things change during the second half of November.
 As the Christmas period approaches , more and more travelers decide to head to London, taking advantage of the fact that the city is already decked out with the typical winter decorations and the streets and stores look spectacular.
 This means a slight increase in prices, as well as queues to enter the various sites of interest.
 Take this into account when you go to organize your getaway!

-What to pack to travel to London in November?
+What to pack for your trip to London in November?

 During the month of November, the weather is generally cold.
-Although a sunny day may dawn, winter is just around the corner and at this point in the fall, the days and nights are cool.
+Although a sunny day may dawn, winter is just around the corner and at this point in autumn the days and nights are cool.
 To combat the cold temperatures, it's best to pack several layers of warm clothing in your suitcase.

 This way you can put on and take off clothes depending on whether you are indoors or outdoors, where the temperature is changeable.
 This is the easiest and most comfortable way to dress in London at this time of year.
 Also bring some gloves or a hat to wear when the days get colder.

 November represents the last days of autumn.
 Skies may become cloudy more often and some showers may occur.
 Humidity increases, so you may also want to pack a raincoat and an umbrella.